Joshtomith/Joshtomith.github.io/project2.md

 <br>Fig 1.
 Chart of the Timing for the different implementations.
 AVL Tree vs. Splay Tree

 ![screenshot](images/DatastructuresFig2.PNG)
 <br>Fig 2.
-AVL executables showing methods for add, delete, show in order, and how the tree balances.
+AVL executable showing methods for add, delete, show in order, and how the tree balances.

 ## 3. Additional Considerations